gchehab/Apple_iBooks/README.md

 - [ ] Implement backup option
 - [ ] Create undo, backup restore
 - [ ] Allow interrupt during sync
-- [ ] Remove empty collections and series from ibooks (hard to figure the ones created from calibre)
+- [X] ~Remove empty collections and series from ibooks (hard to figure the ones created from calibre)~
+- [ ] Series book grouping is not always working properly
+- [ ] Figure out how to treat series entries added by BKAgent to series collections

 ## Help the developer